 The cognitive part of CBT examines fear-based automatic thoughts and core beliefs that perpetuate anxiety and helps identify more adaptive and constructive ways of thinking to replace the thoughts that keep the anxiety going.
 The behavioral part of CBT typically consists of training your body and muscles to relax (which, by itself, can be very beneficial) and then learning to remain relaxed while being exposed to the feared stimulus, in small, manageable, incremental steps, either in imaginative recall or in real-life situations.
 This has been shown to be a very successful treatment protocol for anxiety.

-At Cobb & Associates, serving Calgary and surrounding areas, our qualified counsellors can work with you to provide two essential components for recovery: 1) a safe and trusting environment for healing to take place, and 2) guidance in applying specific techniques for recovery.
+Our qualified counsellors can work with you to provide two essential components for recovery: 1) a safe and trusting environment for healing to take place, and 2) guidance in applying specific techniques for recovery.

 Research on the therapeutic components of effective therapy indicates that some of the most important elements--as influential as the specific techniques and tools your therapist uses to treat Anxiety Disorders--include the helping relationship that you develop with a caring and trusted professional, who will listen to you carefully and provide guidance and support, and an environment that instills hope, or a positive expectancy.